tripal/tripal_analysis_expression/README.md

 Data can be downloaded in matrix format by pressing the "Download expression dataset for this feature" link.

-### Using the Analysis Biomaterial Browser and Expression Data field
+### Using the Analysis Biosample Browser and Expression Data field

 As with fields attached to feature, you must add the new Analysis fields and configure their display by navigating to `Structure -> Tripal Content Type -> Analysis`.